zht-code/TargetPep/README.md

 python ./utils/evaluate/batch_generate_top5.py
 ```
-If you want to evaluate peptides directly, they are available from our Google Drive as `peptides_results.zip`, containing 5 samples per protein structure for more robust evaluation.
+If you want to evaluate peptides directly, they are available from our Google Drive as `peptides1-5.zip`, containing 5 samples per protein structure for more robust evaluation.

 ## Packages and Scripts for Evaluation